 By Wade Smith, M.D., City of Hope Newport Beach Fashion Island

-Wade Smith, M.D., is a medical oncologist specializing in breast cancer at City of Hope Newport Beach Fashion Island.
-For more information, visit https://www.cityofhope.org/location/newport-beach-fashion-island.
+Wade Smith, M.D., is a medical oncologist specializing in breast cancer treatment and research at City of Hope Newport Beach Fashion Island.
+For more information on City of Hope locations in Newport Beach (Fashion Island and Lido) and the surrounding area, visit http://www.cityofhope.org/orange-county.